 Display your travel photos artfully

-Connect to your creativity by thinking about each photo as something you’d hang on your wall or in a gallery.
+Connect to your creativity by thinking about each photo as something you’d hang on your wall or create a travel gallery wall.
 This will help train your brain to think less like a tourist and more like a professional travel photographer.

 Would you frame photos of the same person in the same pose over and over again?
 Probably not.
 Diversify your photos by including wide panorama shots, close-up detail shots, candid emotions, and memories in motion.